eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 ### Filter Elements

-You apply a filter or multiple filters to the Endevor elements that were fetched into the tree.
+You apply a filter or multiple filters to the Endevor elements that were fetched into the **Endevor Elements** view.
 Filters enable you to display the specified elements only.

-1. Hover over an inventory location in the tree.
+1. Hover over an inventory location in the **Endevor Elements** view.

    The **Filter an Inventory Location** icon appears on the right side of the panel.